Power Packs Project for Carter and MacRae

 Based in Lancaster County, the Power Packs Project seeks to improve the mental and physical health of participating families by helping parents provide nutritious meals over the weekend when the school breakfast and lunch programs are unavailable.
 Each week a recipe for a low-cost meal and the ingredients to make it are provided, in addition to staples like peanut butter and cereal.
 Education is a key component to help empower the participating families to better use their food dollars and assure their children are well-fed and ready to learn at school.

 How We Help

 Each week during the school year, volunteers from Saint James help pack groceries and fold recipes for almost 100 families in our community.
 Workers are organized into rotating teams who gather at Carter and MacRae for about an hour and a half on Thursdays at 2:00 PM.
 There are five teams, so teams serve approximately every 5 weeks.

-Click here to learn more about the Power Packs Project.
+Click here to visit the Power Packs Project website.